acidburn0zzz/jetpack-sdk/packages/addon-kit/docs/page-mod.md

 scripts by registering a function as a listener to the worker's `on` function.

-Note that if multiple matching pages are loaded simultaneously then each page runs in its own execution context with its own copy of the content scripts: then `onAttach` is called once for each loaded page, and the add-on code will have a separate worker for each page:
+Note that if multiple matching pages are loaded simultaneously then each page is loaded into its own execution context with its own copy of the content scripts.
+In this case `onAttach` is called once for each loaded page, and the add-on code will have a separate worker for each page:

 ![Multiple workers](media/multiple-workers.jpg)